wbzyl/rack-codehighlighter/README.markdown

 by Ruby on Rails and Sinatra applications.
 To improve the readability of the text,
 I want the code fragments to be colored.

-So extending Rails and Sinatra frameworks with syntax highlighting seems the best way to go.
+So extending Rails and Sinatra frameworks with syntax highlighting is a must.

-The problem is to how to hook up syntax highlighting feature into these frameworks.
-Different solutions for each one framework are needed.
-This is the current practice.
+The problem is to how syntax highlighting features are hooked into these frameworks.

-With Rack based application we can add to the application pipeline.
-One solution suffices.

 Look at the current practice.
-Analyze the top three tools listed on *The Ruby Toolbox* in category
+To this end, analyze the top three tools listed on *The Ruby Toolbox* in category
 [Syntax Highlighting](http://ruby-toolbox.com/categories/syntax_highlighting.html).